Tuesday, 2nd of April 7:30 PM

 Carson City’s Samaszko Gold Coin Horde Goes on Sale

-in more than $3.5 million at auction.
+more than $3.5 million at auction.
 By the time all sales were final, however, one bidder had secured nine of the 11 lots for sale.
-Carson
+Carson City’s

-City’s Alan Rowe of Northern Nevada Coin spent $617,000 from his own company, and another $2 million on behalf of the Illinois-based
+Alan Rowe of Northern Nevada Coin spent $617,000 from his own company, and another $2 million on behalf of the Illinois-based Rare

-Rare Coin Company of America Inc. It was the uniqueness of the gold that drove his bidding, he said.“Every one of us has a little hoarder
+Coin Company of America Inc. It was the uniqueness of the gold that drove his bidding, he said.“Every one of us has a little hoarder nature

-nature in our culture and we all like to have things, but to this degree is quite a story,’’ Rowe told reporters after the auction.
-He added that
+in our culture and we all like to have things, but to this degree is quite a story,’’ Rowe told reporters after the auction.
+He added that some of

-some of the coins will be available in the store or online for locals hoping to snag a piece of history.
-Others, he said, will be marketed
+the coins will be available in the store or online for locals hoping to snag a piece of history.
+Others, he said, will be marketed nationally and

-nationally and likely on television.
-This auction was only for the bullion coins, items that are not necessarily rare, just expensive because they
+likely on television.
+This auction was only for the bullion coins, items that are not necessarily rare, just expensive because they are made of

-are made of gold.
+gold.
 In total, about 150 pounds (68 kilograms) of gold was sold at the auction.
-About $800,000 will pay various fees and estate
+About $800,000 will pay various fees and estate taxes, and